Want to start the day right?

 Click here to go to the sign-up form.
 It will take you 12 seconds to fill in.
 You can unsubscribe at any time.

-Plus, it’s just come out in book form!
+Plus, it’s now available in book form.
 It’s called “Up! – 313 Devotionals To Help You Start Your Day in a Biblical, Relevant Way.”
 Learn more here.

 Enjoy.
 And be lifted “Up!“